hermannhueck/taste-of-dotty/slides/taste-of-dotty.md

 ### Opaque Type Aliases

-- Opaque types aliases provide type abstraction without any overhead.
+- Opaque types aliases provide type abstractions without any overhead.
 - No Boxing !!!
-- They are defined like normal type aliases, but prefixed with the new keyword _opaque_.
+- They are defined like type aliases, but prefixed with the keyword _opaque_.
 - They must be defined within the scope of an object, trait or class.
 - The alias definition is visible only within that scope.
 - Outside the scope only the defined alias is visible.